v-pbartley/openhack-mc4h/Challenge-6/Readme.md

 ## Step 2 - Breaking down the Mapping Context
 Mapping from FHIR to Dataverse begins with files coming into FHIR via FHIR-Proxy.
-Two App Configuration variables enable the mapping environmental variable SA-FHIRMAPPEDRESOURCES
+Two App Configuration variables enable the mapping environment variable SA-FHIRMAPPEDRESOURCES

 __FHIR-Proxy Application Configuration__ values loaded by the SyncAgent Setup script.